jg2185/Recipe-Retrieval-2.0/README.md

     ¦
     ¦
     +-- website
-    ¦   +-- receive.html                    # Useful for displaying Recipe Generator
-    ¦   +-- script.js                       # Useful for connecting website and codes
+    ¦   +-- static                         # Useful for storing js file and picture ¦   ¦	  +-- script.js 		             # Useful for connecting website and codes
-    ¦   +-- plot                            # background plot of the website
+    ¦   ¦   +-- plot                       # background plot of the website
+    ¦   +-- template                       # Useful for storing html file
+    ¦   ¦   +-- receive.html               # Useful for displaying Recipe Generator
+    ¦   +-- app.py      	                 # Useful for connecting python code and html

 ## Project Workflow
 To better understand the structure of the project, please check the following program architecture.